 Three questions for Magnus Myhr

-Magnus Myhr has several solo performances behind him, and now he is presenting a new one – HEARTFELT.
+Magnus Myhr has several solo performances behind him.
 What are his thoughts about working with the solo format?
 We sat down with him to hear!

 This is not the first time you are showing a solo performance.
 Why are you continuing to work with and explore this format?